vvv-school/tutorial_joint-interface/README.md

 # Diagrams of low-level control modalities

 ### :large_blue_circle: Position Control
 The high-level user code provides a **one-shot command** in terms of **final position set-point** to achieve along with the **time required** to attain it (or, equivalently, the corresponding speed).
-Then, the low-level control is responsible for generating a suitable trajectory (typically **minimum-jerk** profiles) connecting the current joint angle with the desired set-point as well as for controlling the motor to let the joint reach for the target.
+Then, the low-level control is responsible for generating a suitable hard-coded trajectory (typically **minimum-jerk** profiles) connecting the current joint angle with the desired set-point as well as for controlling the motor to let the joint reach for the target.
 Thus, the **control takes place exclusively at the low-level**, whereas the high-level only sends the command to initiate the movement.

 ![position](/misc/position.png)